-Achievement in a course is measured by meeting specific course objectives.
-You are evaluated using a letter-grade system.
+You are evaluated in class using a letter-grade system which is based on how many course learning outcomes you have met.
 Instructors have the authority to assign grades.
-The following explains what each grade means.
-For more information, visit CCD.edu, consult the course syllabus or ask the instructor to explain their grading system.
-CCCS Inventory of Common Grading Symbols
+For more information, read your course syllabus and ask your instructor to explain their grading system.